10 Tips on How to Split Finances in a Blended Family

 7. Find out about the financial habits of both the parties

-Statistics show that different habits in money management and financial difficulties are major causes of divorce.
+Different habits in money management and financial difficulties can be one of the major causes of divorce.
 Therefore, it is important to discuss money styles before marriage.

 Communicating spending habits, desires, and money availability before exchanging vows can prevent couples from incurring financial losses and having arguments about money.

-Share past financial problems, failures, current debt, and credit scores.
+8. Share past financial problems, failures, current debt, and credit scores

 Discuss who will manage or control bank accounts.
-It is also important to decide on plans for large expenses such as buying a house, educational expenses, and saving for retirement.
+It is also important to decide on plans for large expenses such as buying a house, paying for education, and saving for retirement.

 When two families merge into one, there is more to manage and organize than just the wedding and living arrangements.
 There is a possibility that both partners have their financial obligations and may need to split mutual expenses.